boufik/boufik/README.md

 - 👋 Hi, I’m @boufik
 - ✔  Electrical and Computer Engineer - M.Eng. at AUTH - Honors Graduate (GPA = 8.74 / 10.00)
-- 👀 I’m interested in whatever is related to computers, wireless communication, networks and technology
+- 👀 I’m interested in every aspect of technology: computers, wireless communication and networks
-- 🎓 Master's Thesis on a synergetic system of a UAV and a RIS for a IoT data collection scenario
+- 🎓 Master's Thesis on a synergetic system of a UAV and a RIS for a IoT data collection scenario (research)
-- 🌱 I’m currently studying online courses to acquire more knowledge and certify my skills
+- 🌱 I love studying online courses to acquire more knowledge and certify my skills
-- 🐱‍🏍 Staying updated about tech news, attending online and offline events and hands-on workshops
+- 🐱‍🏍 Always staying updated about tech news, attending online and offline events and hands-on workshops
-- 💞️ I’m looking to collaborate with other engineers and share our innovative ideas
+- 💞️ Looking to collaborate with other engineers and share our innovative ideas

 - 💕 Most loved languages: MATLAB, Python, Arduino, Java
 - 📫 How to reach me: thomasboufikos@gmail.com